i-love-flamingo/flamingo/framework/config/Readme.md

 ## Basics
 Configurations are yml files located in **config** folder.

-The configuration syntax is to specify areas either with `.` or as yaml maps:
+The configuration syntax is to specify sections either with `.` or as yaml maps:

 ```yaml
 foo: